Make It Legal: Lonzo Ball Says That It’s Common Knowledge That College Basketball Players Get Paid

 When Ball said “everybody,” he wasn’t referring to himself, though.
 He told the reporter that he never took money from anyone and that his father LaVar didn’t do business that way.
 Their goal was to get Lonzo on the team at UCLA and then fast-track him to the NBA.
 The Ball family plan for the Lakers standout was to get in and get out of UCLA.

-The federal investigation centers on the activities of former NBA agent Andy Miller, his former associate Christian Dawkins, and Miller’s agency ASM Sports.
+The federal investigation centers on the activities of former NBA agent Andy Miller, his former associate Christian Dawkins, and Miller’s agency, ASM Sports.
 But the impact of the case reaches far and wide.
 Some 25 players and 20 schools are accused of being complicit in an underground recruiting operation, according to Yahoo!
 Sports.
-Some of the schools involved include North Carolina, USC, Duke, Kentucky, Alabama, and Michigan State among others.
+Some of the schools involved include North Carolina, USC, Duke, Kentucky, Alabama, and Michigan State, among others.

 NCAA President Mark Emmert issued a statement on Friday saying that he has taken deliberate action to expose and hold everyone who is involved accountable.
 Emmert believes that those who exploit the system have no place in collegiate sports.